 Work to develop the core and expanded indicators begun in September 2015.
 The monitoring task team held a series of teleconferences between October 2015 and May 2016 to propose indicators and questions that are based on global norms and look at existing questions in multi-national surveys and national monitoring systems (e.g. the WHO Service Availability and Readiness Assessment, the World Bank’s Service Delivery Indicators, and the USAID-supported Service Provision Assessment).
-The task team proposed a set of draft service ladders, core and expanded indicators and questions to be discussed at a small Expert Group Meeting in New York in June 2016.
-The indicators are now finalised and can be used to align surveys and questionnaires with SDG monitoring.
+The task team proposed a set of draft service ladders, core and expanded indicators and questions which were discussed at a small Expert Group Meeting in New York in June 2016.
+The core indicators have been finalised and can be used to align surveys and questionnaires with SDG monitoring.
 The expanded indicators need to be revisited and this work will be done in Q2-3 2017.

 Service Availability and Readiness Assessment (SARA)

 SARA is designed to assess service delivery including the service availability mapping (SAM) tool developed by WHO, and the service provision assessment (SPA) tool developed by ICF International

 SDI is a new Africa-wide initiative from the World Bank that collects actionable data on service delivery in schools and health facilities.
 The SDI data are used to assess the quality and performance of education and health services for decision makers to track progress over time, and for citizens to hold governments accountable for public spending.